Constellation-Labs/documentation-hub/nodes/index.md

   />
 </head>

-**Constellation Network** is proud and excited to be a part of your journey towards running a **Validator Node** on either a `State Channel` or the `Layer 0 State Channel`.
+**Constellation Network** is proud and excited to see you here and help you during your journey towards running a **Validator Node** on either a `State Channel` or the `Layer 0 State Channel`.

 > Project Code Name: **Tessellation**